 By Thorsten von Overgaard

-A remake of the 50mm Noctilux f/1.2 ASPH is being made to be released in January, 2021.
-The silver version is collectors item as only 100 are being made, so that one make sense as a collectors item.
-It will go up in price.
+A remake of the 50mm Noctilux f/1.2 ASPH was eleased in January, 2021 in Silver and Black (and a "Glossy Black" black paint unlimited version in November 2024 as well).
+The silver version is collectors item as only 100 was being made, so that one make sense as a collectors item.
+The original 1966 version in silver sell in the range of $80,000 and is extremely rare.

 Remaking a lens that was not performing terribly well when it came out, and making no improvements to the optical design, I personally find is missing the boat.
 I've mentioned a few times to people at Leica, when I first heard about the planned remake from outside sources, that "making a new updated f/1.2 Noctilux would be interesting becuase it would have the Noctilux feel but could be as perfect as the f/1.4 Summilux".
 I really feel Leica could have made a great performing low light lens, yet compact, yet a Noctilux.